 These two words are often used interchangeably.
 But they are not: terror is the action (and the effect), terrorism is the philosophy behind it, the justification.

 It may sound banal, and to some extent it is.
-But it does not hurt to dig deeper into the problem, and to take a trip backward in time; Why does some consider terror a valid solution and to what problems?
+But it does not hurt to dig deeper into the problem, and to take a trip backward in time; Why do some consider terror a valid solution and to what problems?
 To do this it is important to distinguish between the two words.

 When thinking about terrorism the automatic reaction is that Muslims are behind it: Islamic terror.
 Not strange, because that is the most prevalent.
 There is a widespread notion, that Islam in its ideology justifies terror against its opponents.